ash-thakur-rh/custom-central-publishing-maven-plugin/README.md

 ### Publishing Full Artifacts (JAR + sources + javadoc)

 The plugin can also publish full artifacts with JAR, sources, and javadoc files.
-Just enable the appropriate flags:
+Just enable the flags:

 ```xml
 <plugin>